Shinwaffle/scheduletask/README.md

 # scheduletask
 Script to quickly create google calendar events from the command line.
 I created this script as a means to quickly jot down ideas for later.
 Pulling up GNOME Calendar and using my moues is *of course* too much work.

+I'm working on a PyPI release soon, didn't realize I couldn't just *upluad* it and it works.
+I thought computers were magic, damnit!
 # Requirements

 ## Google Calendar Simple API